-If you are importing your goods other than by post, for example by courier, an electronic declaration is required and the goods must be presented to Revenue.
+If you are importing your goods other than by post, for example by courier, an electronic declaration is required.
+In addition, the goods must be presented to Revenue.

 Code C16 should be entered in box 37b and code 1D09 should be entered in box 44/1 to avail of the relief.

 The authorisation number from your letter of authorisation should be entered in box 44/2.

 If you need further information, contact Authorisations Reliefs Unit.